All Collections

 How the Mersenne Twister works

-Why we use the Mersenne Twister method
+Why do we use the Mersenne Twister method?

 • This method passes numerous tests for statistical randomness, including the Diehard tests and most of the TestU01 tests.